Related Links

 - One unit of media or genre studies from English 262, 264, or 265.
 Upper-level English courses in literary studies with this topical focus can also meet this requirement.

-- One unit of literature in translation chosen from English 250 or a department or program outside of English (Chinese; Comparative Literature; Critical Identity Studies, French; Greek, Latin, and Mediterranean Studies; Japanese; Russian; or Spanish).
+- One unit of literature in translation chosen from English 250 or a department or program outside of English (Chinese; Critical Identity Studies, French; Greek, Latin, and Mediterranean Studies; Japanese; Russian; or Spanish).

 - One elective unit of literary studies, editing, or writing at the 200-level or above, chosen from English or Writing Program courses.